South African nationality law: Apartheid republic (1961–1991)

 In 1973, the Aliens Control Act restricted both mobility and employment options of all non-citizens.
 That year a Citizenship Amendment Act (No. 41) was passed granting the Minister of the Interior the authority without any appeal mechanism to strip any South African of their nationality if they held dual nationality.
 Because foreigners were evading military service, the Citizenship Act was amended (No. 53) in 1978, to require that alien residents under twenty-five would be automatically conferred nationality after two years residency and be eligible to complete their national service.
 Anyone who refused to become South African was immediately deprived of their residency permit.
 The Citizenship Act was amended (No. 30) in 1980 to make permanent denationalisations of some South Africans.
 In 1981, nationality statutes were amended (Act No. 95) to grant South African nationality to the illegitimate children of mothers who were not prohibited immigrants and had established permanent residency, if the child was adopted by a South African and to allow wives and the guardians of minor children to decline being automatically naturalised with their husband or father.
-Shortfalls in military service again resulted in an amendment of the Citizenship Act (No. 43) in 1984, which modified the terms of the 1978 Act, making military service compulsory and the residency period for automatic nationality five years or upon the date permanent residency was issued.
+Shortfalls in military service again resulted in an amendment of the Citizenship Act (No. 43) in 1984, which modified the terms of the 1978 Act, indirectly making permanent residents liable to military service (even though this is not explicitly mentioned) by mandating automatic naturalisation after five years of ordinary residence.